cyyueh/mental-health-analysis/README.md

 ---

 ## Intervention Recommendations

-To bridge this gap, universities should consider expanding virtual counseling, training faculty to identify at-risk students, and providing culturally sensitive mental health programs to reduce access disparities.
-## Intervention Recommendations

 Based on our findings, universities should take the following actions to bridge gaps in mental health access: